 The “constant height” term refers to its fail-safe in regards of the fish tank water level.
 Water flows out the top of the tank using gravitation since the grow beds are placed below.
 This way the tank is always going to be full of water even if the pump breaks down or a pipe in the system fails.
 This is beneficial to the fish as they don’t have to deal with fluctuating water levels.
 So if the pump breaks down the water in the tank won’t dry up killing the fish.
 If the grow beds dry up it’s a problem but not nearly as devastating as losing your entire school of fish.

 Using gravity to fill the grow beds minimizes electric power usage and extra wear and tear on the pump.
 The grow beds use a bell siphon or some type of auto siphon system to flood and drain the media beds eliminating the need for timers, an additional pump, and float switches.
 The grow media in the beds provide an environment for the bacteria to convert ammonia fish waste into nutrients.
 Some growers will add worms to their grow media as they are good at breaking down solids.
 The sump tank does wind up with larger waste solids so the sides need to be cleaned occasionally.
+Another option would be to place a solids filter device in the tube between the grow bed and the sump tank.
+It may slow down the cycle a bit, but I think it’s worth it.

 The pump is stationed in a sump tank and pumps water up to the fish tank.
 The fish tank water gravitates down into the grow beds.
 In this way, the auto siphon has become the regulator of the entire water cycle system.
 In the CHOP system there is no need for one pump to move water to the fish tank, and another pump to move water back into the water reservoir container, in this case a sump tank.